 Turn here onto the dirt road and continue about a quarter of a mile to the trailhead.
 This is a rough road, but it was passable with 2WD when we went.
-Just be careful as there were some large rocks jutting up in the road.
+Just be careful as some large rocks were jutting up in the road.
 The dirt parking area was small, but there was room for a dozen or so cars.

-There is a trailhead that informs you to have a flashlight and not take anything from the cave.
+There is a trailhead that informs you to have a flashlight and not to take anything from the cave.
 This is good advice, and you should follow it.

 The trail is just a flat single track for about a quarter of a mile.
-There are views of Shasta from here if it isn’t cloudy and views north as well.
+There are views of Mt Shasta from here if it isn’t cloudy and views north as well.

-The area is sparse with little shade, but it is very unique.
+The area is sparse with little shade, but it is unique.
 After a quarter mile, you will reach the opening of the cave.

-It is very smelly from the bat poop, and there is a lot of graffiti on it which is unfortunate.
+It is very smelly from the bat poop, and there is a lot of graffiti on it, which is unfortunate.